Explicit birational geometry of determinantal quartic 3-folds: Introduction

 As the generic $Y\in \mathcal{F}$ specializes to a $\mathbb{Q}$-factorial quartic a dramatic degeneration occurs: ten nodes coalesce into an elliptic singularity.
 This geometry, though somewhat intricate, can be described explicitly thanks to the smoothness of $C$, as explained below.

 Theorem \ref{mocktheorem::introThm} summarizes a wealth of geometric information which we consider is the central contribution of the paper.
 Its proof is a detailed account of the birational geometry of $X$ in terms of the extrinsic geometry of $C\subset \PP^3$.
-For example, a \textit{general} $C$ has exactly twenty 4-secant lines whose strict transforms are contracted under the anti-canonical map $f:X\to Y$, producing the twenty double points of $Y$.
+For example, a \textit{general} $C\in \mathcal{H}_{10,11}$ has exactly twenty 4-secant lines whose strict transforms are contracted under the anti-canonical map $f:X\to Y$, producing the twenty double points of $Y$.
 Theorem \ref{teorema1} describes how $X$ sits in a Sarkisov link that flops these 4-secant lines, encompassing all of its birational models:

-We also show (Lemma \ref{lemma11he}) that the Cremona transformation $\phi$ above is defined by surfaces of degree 11 vanishing with multiplicity 3 along $C$.
-The non-trivial edge of the effective cone $\EFF(X)$ is spanned by a surface of degree 40, which vanishes to order 11 along $C$; its normalization is a ruled surface over $C$.
+Lemma \ref{lemma11he} shows that the Cremona transformation $\phi$ above is defined by surfaces of degree 11 vanishing with multiplicity 3 along $C$.
+The non-trivial edge of the effective cone $\EFF(X)$ is spanned by a surface of degree 40, which vanishes to order 11 along $C$ and whose normalization is a ruled surface over $C$.

 As $C$ specializes to a smooth curve $C'$ with $\omega_{C'}=\mathcal{O}_{C'}(2)$, the birational geometry of $X$ can also be explained as above.
 A distinctive feature of this case is that the anti-canonical linear system realizes $X$ as a double quadric ramified along a surface with twenty nodes that fail to impose independent conditions on cubics (Proposition \ref{prop:: doublequadric}).
 Theorem \ref{thm3} describes this explicitly.